 If you encounter any problems completing the above requirements on the studentloans.gov website feel free to contact Applicant Services at the Department of Education at 800-557-7394 for general website support and assistance in completing your PLUS application requirements in Steps 1 and 2.

 If you obtain an endorser on the loan, or successfully appeal, you will also need to complete the PLUS Counseling.

 *To meet the credit worthiness requirements, an applicant cannot be 90 days or more delinquent on the repayment of any debt, the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment or write off of a Title IV debt during the last five years.

 What happens if my parent is denied?

-If a parent fails the credit test, they can choose to obtain an endorser on the loan, or the student may borrow additional unsubsidized loan money up to $4,000 additional for freshman and sophomores, and up to $5,000 more for juniors and seniors.
+If a parent fails the credit test, they can choose to obtain an endorser on the loan, appeal the credit decision, or the student may borrow additional unsubsidized loan money.
+Additional unsubsidized loan is up to $4,000 for freshman and sophomores, and up to $5,000 more for juniors and seniors.